cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 ### What is typescript

-Typescript is a static typing language where the type of the variables is known at runtime.
+Typescript is a static typing language where the type of the variables is known at complie time.
 This is the reason why when I change the type to `any`, the compile time error went away.
 Typescript is completely optional, but by adding either `ts` or `tsx` extension to your file you are opting to use it for that file.
 You will often find `.d.ts` files in a Typescript app.
 These are seperate Typescript definitions that typeically live next to a javascript.

 ### What we love about typescript